Skip to content

 # Consumer-group ID used for per-database leader election (v2.2+).

-# Defaults to "xtdb" — change it only if you need a separate group per deployment
+# Defaults to "xtdb" — set a distinct value per deployment when multiple XTDB

 # groupId: "xtdb"